buddyd16/Structural-Engineering/README.md

 ## ASIC Shapes Database - depends on having the excel file in the same directory as the py file
 A Tkinter GUI based Python program to sort and filter steel shapes built off the freely available excel file provided by AISC, https://www.aisc.org/publications/steel-construction-manual-resources/

-## ASIC Shapes Historic Database - depends on having the excel file in the same directory as the py file
+## AISC Shapes Historic Database - depends on having the excel file in the same directory as the py file
 A Tkinter GUI based Python program to sort and filter historic steel shapes built off the freely available excel file provided by AISC, https://www.aisc.org/publications/steel-construction-manual-resources/

 ## Section Props - GUI